dev-osiris/word-counter-bot/README.md

 # word-counter-bot
-A reddit bot thatcounts the number of occurances of a specific word entered by the user.
+A reddit bot that counts the number of occurances of a specific word entered by any user by scanning their comment history.